vuejs/docs/src/guide/scaling-up/testing.md

 - **Component**: Checks that your component mounts, renders, can be interacted with, and behaves as expected.
 These tests import more code than unit tests, are more complex, and require more time to execute.
 - **End-to-end**: Checks features that span multiple pages and makes real network requests against your production-built Vue application.
 These tests often involve standing up a database or other backend.

-Each testing type plays a role in your application's testing strategy and each will protect you against different types of issues.
+Each testing type plays a role in your application's testing strategy, and each will protect you against different types of issues.

 ## Overview {#overview}